 1. Explore your relationship with your dad

 My friend Emma’s dad was a successful business man.
 He’d split from Emma’s mum when Emma was 5, so she saw him only at weekends.
-On the weekends where he did visit, he was completely devoted to her.
+But on those weekends where he did visit, he was completely devoted to her.
 He’d buy her new clothes, take her swimming, and generally ensure a great time from morning to night.

 But all too often, he just wouldn’t turn up.
 Emma would dress up on a Saturday morning and wait.
 And wait and wait.
 Three hours later, her mum would gently inform her he wasn’t coming.

-30 years on and Emma loves meeting guys in nightclubs.
-Where for a short time they’ll have a great time.
-The early days are fun, spontaneous and full of grand gestures- but invariably the men turn out to be uninterested in a long term relationship.
-Emma is aware she’s repeating patterns and that her dad has had a big influence on her love life.
+30 years on and Emma loves meeting charismatic men.
+For a short time they’ll have a great time.
+The early days are fun, spontaneous and full of grand gestures.
+But invariably the men aren’t interested in a long term relationship.
+Emma is aware she’s repeating patterns, by choosing an unreliable type, and that her dad has influenced her love life.
 But she isn’t willing to make a change, as there’s so much about these short term relationships she finds sexy and thrilling.
-That’s completely Emma’s choice and it’s as good as any other.
+That’s completely Emma’s choice.
+And it’s as good as any other.
 For Emma simply having explored her partner patterns, and then made a conscious decision to not change, is empowering.

-2. You may need to see a counsellor if you keep repeating the same romantic patterns
+2. You may want to see a counsellor if you keep repeating the same romantic patterns, and you’re not happy with them

 3. Don’t blame yourself for your father’s faults

 All too often children won’t understand why they have grown up with a flawed father.
 A father who is abusive, emotionally distant or just not around.
 They may assume it was something they’ve done wrong.
 As an adult they will hopefully, logically, realise this is not the case.
 But those early beliefs can settle in hard and impact the core beliefs we hold about ourselves.
 If you believe you are essentially unlovable, then you may continue to attract lovers who reinforce this belief.
+Or you may be keen not to fully expose yourself for the risk of getting hurt.
 This is a hard way to live and will do little for your sense of peace and mental health in the long term.
-Although your father may have influenced your love life up to now, the future is still in your hands.
+Although your dad has influenced your love life up to now, the future is still in your hands.